stefandevai/stefandevai.github.io/src/posts/2023/who-killed-angela-rosales/index.md

 I logically begun this investigation from what was known by my family:

-Porfiria Pérez was married to Teodoro Islas;
+- Porfiria Pérez was married to Teodoro Islas;
-The marriage took place during the Mexican Revolution (1910 - 1920);
+- The marriage took place during the Mexican Revolution (1910 - 1920);
-She married Teodoro at a young age compared to his;
+- She married Teodoro at a young age compared to his;
-She died during the 80s.
+- She died during the 80s.

-[Graphical representation of the genealogical tree]
-<Genealogy data={{
+<Diagram data={{
   name: 'Porifiria Pérez',
   gender: 'f',
   spouse: { name: 'Teodoro Islas', gender: 'm' },
-  father: { name: 'Nestor Pérez', gender: 'm' },
+  father: { name: '', gender: 'm' },
-  mother: { name: 'Ángela Rosales', gender: 'f' },
+  mother: { name: '', gender: 'f' },
 }} />

 Using this date to search through the archives I quickly found a promising document: